How to Refinance an Inherited Property to Buy Out Heirs

 Many heirs consider a refinance on inherited property to buy out other heirs.
 If everyone agrees to the terms and you can qualify for a favorable new mortgage, then refinancing is one possibility.
 But what if you want to avoid the debt, the lengthy process, and the tough conversations?

-Enter EasyKnock.
-We offer alternatives to traditional real estate solutions that allow owners (including co-heirs) to convert their equity to cash by selling the home to us.
-Then, you can remain in the home as a renter while you decide how to proceed, possibly saving you time and money in the long run.
-Contact us today to learn more and see if you qualify.
+Enter sale-leasebacks.
+This unique option offers an alternative to traditional real estate solutions that allow owners (including co-heirs) to convert their equity to cash by selling the home and renting it back.
+You can remain in the home as a renter while you decide how to proceed, possibly saving you time and money in the long run.
+Speak with a financial advisor to see if this solution might make sense for you.

 This handy guide will walk you through everything you need to know about how to refinance an inherited property to buy out heirs.
 We’ll also explain other options like our home buy-back program for keeping the home in your hands.